JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

 2. `CSV header and corresponding values`
 3. `Return the data in the form of GraphData`

 The first step depends on the CSV file that is being imported since it depends on the headers of the data.
-In BharatSim the CSV files usually have the following columns,
+In BharatSim, the CSV files usually have the following columns,

 .. code-block:: scala